jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 app.listen(3000)
 ```

 **Note:** The hash returned by the `argon2` npm package is of the form `$id$param1=value1[,param2=value2,...]$salt$hash`.
 This is the [PHC's standardised hash result format](https://github.com/P-H-C/phc-string-format/blob/master/phc-sf-spec.md).
 It includes the algorithm, salt, hash, and the algorithm's parameters.
 This means we don't need a separate `salt` column in our `users` table because the salt is already included in the `password` column.

-It's also good to store the algorithm and its parameters also in case we want to change these at a later point: we won't have to upgrade all the accounts at once.
-We can easily fine tune and increase the memory and computational complexity to account for increases in attackers' computational power and memory resources over time.
+It is good to store the algorithm and its parameters also in case we want to change these at a later point: we won't have to upgrade all the accounts at once.
+We can also easily fine tune and increase the memory and computational complexity of the encryption algorithm to account for increases in attackers' computational power and memory resources over time.

 # Conclusion